 NO is clearly associated with the highest sensitivities as compared to the other species.
 The norm one identifies NO as the most important emitted species.
-The sensitivities with respect to $NO_2$ are about 30 times lower.
-There is a constant ratio between NO emissions and $NO_2$ emissions.
+The sensitivities with respect to NO2 are about 30 times lower.
+There is a constant ratio between NO emissions and NO2 emissions.
 According to the sensitivities, this ratio may be an important parameter because of the sensitivity to NO emissions.
-Nonetheless this ratio may have a slight impact if only $NO_2$ emissions are adjusted.
+Nonetheless this ratio may have a slight impact if only NO2 emissions are adjusted.
 In this context, inverse modeling of this ratio is hard to achieve.

 There are highly reactive species such as CSL (cresol and other hydroxy substituted aromatics) that have only a slight influence on ozone concentrations.
-They have a high absolute sensitivity (not reported here) but the relative sensitivity remains low because of their low emission fluxes.
+Actually they have a high absolute sensitivity (not reported here) but the relative sensitivity remains low because of their low emission fluxes.
 For instance, the maximum absolute sensitivity with respect to CSL is as high as the maximum sensitivity of ISO (isoprene) and its norm one is even significantly higher than ISO.
 It shows that the absolute sensitivities are not indicators suited in the perspective of inverse modeling.

 The results raise the following question: what would be the sensitivity with respect to all volatile organic compounds as compared to NO?
 A rough idea may be drawn by summing up all the sensitivities.
-However a finer analysis based on the adjoint model is performed in Section 5.
+However a finer analysis is performed in this paper thanks to the use of the adjoint model (section 5).